drupal-composer/drupal-paranoia/README.md

 ```

 ## Local development
-Every time you install or update a Drupal package via Composer, the `/web` folder will recreated.
+Every time you install or update a Drupal package via Composer, the `/web` folder will be recreated.

 ```
 composer require drupal/devel:~1.0